WhatsMyCut/crna-trivia-game/README.md

 ## Developer Notes

-The codebase utilizes techniques and best practices I have been using most recently, and over the course of my extensive career.
+The codebase utilizes techniques and best practices I have been using most recently, and over the course of my career.

+The `LandingPage` wireframe asks, 'Can you score 100%' but the `ResultsPage` wireframe only showed `[Correct] / [Total]`, so a percentage was added to display `[Correct] / [Total] [Percentage]%`

 While experimenting, it was discovered the API will take `easy | medium | hard` for the difficulty passed in the query.
 Things to improve: add slider to set difficulty level.

 ### Local Data Store